Duluth, Minnesota: Sports

 Duluth has a varied sports history, including hosting two early National Football League teams: the Duluth Kelleys/Eskimos (1923–1925; 1926–1927), the latter inspiring the 2008 film Leatherheads.
-In baseball, the Duluth–Superior Dukes played at Wade Stadium from 1993 to 2002 in the independent Northern League, winning the 1997 championship; an earlier Northern League was also in operation off and on from 1902 to 1971 in the city.
+In baseball, the Duluth–Superior Dukes played at Wade Stadium in the independent Northern League from 1993 to 2002 and won the 1997 championship; an earlier Northern League was also in operation off and on from 1902 to 1971 in the city.
+Duluth also supports several amateur baseball teams, including the Duluth Xpress, Twin Ports North Stars, and the collegiate summer team Duluth Huskies, who have played at Wade Stadium since 2003.
+Local high schools also field competitive teams.
 In boxing, Horton's Gym (later Jungle Boy Boxing Gym) trained notable Minnesota fighters including Zach "Jungle Boy" Walters and Andy Kolle.

-Duluth also briefly hosted the Duluth-Superior Lumberjacks in the IFL (1999–2000), and in 2023, the city was announced as home to the Duluth Harbor Monsters, a team in the newly formed Arena League, beginning play at the DECC Arena in 2024.
+Duluth also has a history of hosting arena football teams.
+The city first had the Duluth-Superior Lumberjacks in the Indoor Football League (1999–2000) and held games at the DECC Arena.
+The Arena League awarded the city a team, the Duluth Harbor Monsters (2024–2025), as the second of the four original teams over the league's first expansion phase in 2023, also played at the DECC Arena.
+After coming off their back-to-back Arena League championship seasons, when they also hosted both ArenaMania I and II, that same Harbor Monsters team was rebranded as the Minnesota Monsters as it moved operations from The Arena League to Arena Football One.
+The Monsters played at AMSOIL Arena in the 2026 season before relocating to the Minneapolis–Saint Paul area.

-In hockey, the University of Minnesota Duluth Bulldogs men's and women's teams earn national acclaim.
-The men's team, with notable alumni such as Brett Hull and Matt Niskanen, won NCAA national championships in 2011, 2018, and 2019, playing before large crowds at Amsoil Arena, opened in 2010.
-The women's team has claimed five NCAA titles (2001–03, 2008, 2010), with memorable wins including a triple-overtime victory in 2010 and a dramatic double-overtime goal in 2003.
+In hockey, the University of Minnesota Duluth Bulldogs men's and women's teams have earned national acclaim.
+The men's team, with notable alumni such as Brett Hull and Matt Niskanen, won NCAA national championships in 2011, 2018, and 2019, playing before large crowds at AMSOIL Arena.
+The women's team has won five NCAA titles (2001–03, 2008, 2010), with memorable wins including a triple-overtime victory in 2010 and a dramatic double-overtime goal in 2003.
 The city has also hosted multiple Frozen Four tournaments.
-In baseball, Duluth supports several amateur teams including the Duluth Xpress, Twin Ports North Stars, and the collegiate summer team Duluth Huskies, who play at Wade Stadium and feature college talent.
-Local high schools also field competitive teams.

 Other amateur sports are well-represented.
-The Duluth Boat Club, established in 1886, boasts a storied rowing history with 20 national championships and remains active in regattas.
+The Duluth Boat Club, established in 1886, has a storied rowing history, with 20 national championships, and remains active in regattas.
 Duluth FC plays in the National Premier Soccer League at Denfeld High School's stadium.
 Dynamo Duluth has been a leading bandy team, claiming the 2013 American Bandy League championship and the 2009 North American Cup in rink bandy.
 Harbor City Roller Derby, founded in 2007, is the region's first women's flat-track roller derby league.
 Curling is also prominent; the Duluth Curling Club, founded in 1891 and housed in the DECC since 1976, produced the 2018 men's Olympic curling gold medal team.